tigoe/PhoneGapExamples/BTSerialExample/plugins/com.megster.cordova.bluetoothserial/README.md

 ### iOS

-**NOTE: Currently iOS only works with RedBear Labs BLE Mini & BLE Shield Hardware**
+**NOTE: Currently iOS only works with RedBear Labs Hardware and Adafruit Bluefruit LE**

 This plugin is developed with Cordova 3.4 using iOS 7.x on an iPhone 5s connecting to a [RedBearLab BLEMini](http://redbearlab.com/blemini).

 Ensure that you have update the BLE Mini firmware to at least [Biscuit-UART_20130313.bin](https://github.com/RedBearLab/Biscuit/tree/master/release).

+### Supporting other BLE hardware

+For Bluetooth Low Energy, this plugin supports the RedBear Labs hardware by default, but can support any Bluetooth Low Energy hardware with a "serial like" service.
+This means a transmit characteristic that is writable and a receive characteristic that supports notification.

+Edit [BLEdefines.h](src/ios/BLEDefines.h) and adjust the UUIDs for your service.

 ## Props

 ### Android